On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Abstract

-In this paper, we investigate the low take-up of index insurance in the US leveraging a field-level dataset for corn and soybean obtained from satellite predictions.
+In this paper, we investigate the benefits and determinants of index insurance in the US leveraging a field-level dataset for corn and soybean obtained from satellite predictions.
 While previous studies were based either on county aggregates or on relatively small farm-level dataset, our satellite-derived data gives us a very large number of fields (close to 1.8 million) comprised within a large number of index zones (600) observed over 20 years.
-To evaluate the suitability of index insurance, we run a large-scale simulation comparing the benefits of both insurance schemes using a new measure of farm-equivalent risk coverage of index insurance.
+We run a large-scale simulation comparing the benefits of each insurance scheme.
 We make two main contributions.
 First, we show that in our simulations, demand for index insurance is unexpectedly high, at about 30\% to 40\% of total demand.
 This result is robust to relaxing several assumptions of the model and to using prospect theory instead of expected utility.
-Second, we examine the spatial determinants of the suitability of index insurance across the 600 counties in our dataset.
+Second, we examine the spatial determinants of the suitability of index insurance across 600 counties.
 Our results indicate that the choice of metric to assess the suitability of insurance can lead to opposite results.
 When assessed against no insurance, index insurance is most beneficial in the counties with highest temporal variability.
 When assessed against farm-level insurance instead, index insurance is now the least beneficial in those same counties.
 Taken together, our results contribute towards improved policy design by shedding a more optimistic light on the overall usefulness of index insurance, and by deepening our understanding of the spatial factors constraining its spread.